-Sprint to launch Direct Connect push-to-talk service, Kyocera DuraMax on October 2ndAlex Wagner - Deputy Managing Editor, News Desk
+Sprint to launch Direct Connect push-to-talk service, Kyocera DuraMax on October 2ndAlex Wagner - Editorial Director of News and Content

 If you count yourself among the group of push-to-talk (PTT) lovers out there, then October 2nd is going to be a pretty big day for you.
 That's the date that Sprint plans to flip the switch on its spiffy new Direct Connect PTT service that's powered by the carrier's CDMA network.
 Sprint says that, with its CDMA network, Direct Connect will provide users with faster data speeds and better in-building coverage.
 In early 2012, it expects the Direct Connect coverage area to match its existing CDMA network.
 When Direct Connect launches on October 2nd, customers can expect services like Direct Connect PTT calling, Group Connect, TeamDC, and NextMail, a feature that allows users to send a recorded message via email or text message using the Direct Connect button.

 As with any new service, you'll need devices to run on Sprint Direct Connect, right?
 The good news is that the Now Network is a trio of Direct Connect handsets in the pipeline this year, one of which will be available on October 2nd.
 That's the Kyocera DuraMax, which is a clamshell device with a 2-inch display, 3.2-megapixel camera, 1GB microSD card preinstalled, and 1,360mAh battery.
 The DuraMax is also built to meet Military Standard 810G, meaning it can withstand dust, shock, vibration, extreme temperatures, water, and just about anything else you could dream of doing to it.
 The DuraMax will be priced at $69.99 with a $50 mail-in rebate and two-year contract.
 In Q4, Sprint will launch the Kyocera DuraCore and an unnamed Motorola Android device (likely the Admiral).